arjfabian/attack-arena/README.md

 Whether you are a **SOC Analyst** looking to "proof" your detections or a **Cybersecurity Student** hungry for raw log analysis, ATT&CK-ARENA provides the infrastructure to see the battle from both sides.

+## Why This Lab Exists

+Most Purple Team labs focus on *executing* attacks.
+ATT&CK-ARENA focuses on *validating detections*.

+The key question this lab answers: **"How do I know my SIEM rules actually work before deploying them to production?"**

+By testing detection logic against controlled adversary behaviors in a safe environment, you can:
+- Reduce false positives before they overwhelm your SOC
+- Identify coverage gaps in your monitoring stack
+- Build institutional knowledge of attack patterns
+- Develop muscle memory for incident triage

 ## The Combatants

 The arena mimics a modern enterprise environment through a hybrid VM/Container architecture: